vlandham/captain_z/out/captain_z.md

 Captain Z focused on her rowing.

-The water was too shallow to allow that great giant of a boat, _The Sea Breaker_, to reach her.
+The water was too shallow to allow that great giant of a boat, The Sea Breaker, to reach her.
 Instead, they would have to lower their own row boats if they wanted to chase her.
 And that is most certainly what Captain Spears wanted.

 Captain Z cursed her luck and her clumsy feet for such a disastrous get away.
 Still, she had the chest, which meant she had the map.